thautwarm/frontend-for-free/README.md

 ### Install from Binaries

-Otherwise, so far Windows binary files are released on GitHub.
+Otherwise, binary files for various platforms(Win64, Generic Linux, MAC OSX 10.13-10.15) are released on GitHub.

 Download it from [Releases](https://github.com/thautwarm/frontend-for-free/releases), add `fff-lex` and `fff-pgen` to your PATH.